 One clear distinction being made is there is a catastrophic difference between non-racist and antiracist.
 The former is as Bruce Hornsby sang just, “The Way It Is” versus the latter, which demands actionable demonstration of those bones in your body.
 This will take courage that many, including myself may not possess.

 Every person in every land must appreciate, understand and most importantly demonstrate they are not chauvinistic.
 Time today is not the time of yesterday.
-The world of overused camera phones, are now transforming “he said, she said” arguments into indisputable, evidential images that even the masters of photo shopping cannot ignore.
+The world of overused camera phones, are now transforming “he said, she said” arguments into indisputable, evidential images that even the masters of photo shopping cannot change.

 My years of experience teaching at international campuses, has taught me very important lessons of multiculturalism.
 My privilege of living as a white man in a white man’s world is over.